digidem/comapeo-desktop/docs/DEVELOPMENT.md

 Create a copy of the [`.env.template`](../.env.template) and call it `.env`.
 Update the following variables:

 - `ONLINE_STYLE_URL`: Full URL that points to a compatible map's StyleJSON.
 If it's a Mapbox style, it is preferable to omit the `access_token` search param and specify `VITE_MAPBOX_ACCESS_TOKEN` instead.
+- `SENTRY_AUTH_TOKEN`: Auth token used for enabling Sentry integration.
+Reach out to the maintainers for setting this up.
+- `SENTRY_ORG`: Organization name on Sentry.
+Reach out to the maintainers for setting this up.
+- `SENTRY_PROJECT`: Project name on Sentry.
+Reach out to the maintainers for setting this up.
 - `VITE_MAPBOX_ACCESS_TOKEN`: Public token necessary for accessing Mapbox-provided resources.
 Follow the instructions [here](https://docs.mapbox.com/help/getting-started/access-tokens/) or reach out to the maintainers to obtain one.

 ### Running the app